-- 7.3 The Council has acquired three buildings under finance leases: - Scutching Mill (Strategic Policy & Economy industrial unit at Kirkton Industrial Estate, Arbroath) - Glenloch Centre (Angus Health & Social Care Partnership rehabilitation centre for adults with a physical disability at Whitehills Health & Community Care Centre, Forfar) - Residual Waste Treatment Plant (Environmental Services, in partnership with Dundee City Council).
+- 7.3 The council has acquired three buildings under finance leases: - Scutching Mill (Strategic Policy & Economy industrial unit at Kirkton Industrial Estate, Arbroath) - Glenloch Centre (Angus Health & Social Care Partnership rehabilitation centre for adults with a physical disability at Whitehills Health & Community Care Centre, Forfar) - Residual Waste Treatment Plant (Environmental Services, in partnership with Dundee City Council).

-The most significant (and in financial terms, material) of the above leases is the Residual Waste Treatment Facility in Dundee which, following the closure of Restenneth Landfill Site, will process all of Angus' non-recyclable waste.
-Further detail on these leases can be found within Note 24 of Angus Council's 2018/19 Annual Accounts and may be accessed through this link.
+The most significant (and in financial terms, material) of the above leases is the Residual Waste Treatment Facility in Dundee which, following the closure of Restenneth Landfill Site, processes all of Angus' non-recyclable waste.
+Further detail on these leases can be found within note 24 of Angus Council's 2019/20 Annual Accounts and may be accessed through this Link.

-- 7.4 Any impact from the introduction of the accounting standard for leases IFRS 16 (International Reporting Standard) will require to be taken into account when it comes into effect from 1 April 2020.
+- Any impact from the introduction of the accounting standard for leases IFRS 16 (International Reporting Standard) will require to be taken into account when it comes into effect from 1 April 2022.
 IFRS 16 will require lessees to recognise leases on the balance sheet, effectively reflecting the right to use an asset for a period of time and the associated liability for payments.
-Fully complying with IFRS 16 and ensuring the Council's 2020/21 year end accounts have been prepared in accordance with the Standard is a major exercise that will require the input of officers from a wide range of council services, not just Finance.
-All leases, including potentially service contracts, where the Council is the lessee (i.e. leasing an asset from a third party) will require to be identified and measured, both in order to establish an initial starting position and on an ongoing basis. - 7.5 Work to prepare for IFRS 16 is already underway and will continue during the 2020/21 financial year, however it will not be a quick or easy process identifying and then measuring every lease the Council is entered into.
+Fully complying with IFRS 16 and ensuring the council's 2022/23 year end accounts have been prepared in accordance with the standard is a major exercise that will require the input of officers from a wide range of council services, not just Finance.
+All leases, including potentially service contracts, where the council is the lessee (i.e. leasing an asset from a third party) will require to be identified and measured, both in order to establish an initial starting position and on an ongoing basis. - 7.5 Work to prepare for IFRS 16 is already underway and will continue during the 2021/22 financial year, however it will not be a quick or easy process identifying and then measuring every lease under IFRS16 the council is entered into.
 The outcome of this extensive extercise will require to be reflected within future capital related reports, including the Treasury Management Strategy Statement and Prudential Indicators.